aimclub/FEDOT/docs/source/basics/ts_forecasting.rst

 For example, our trained model forecasts 10 values ahead, but we want to forecast 20 values.
 With out-of-sample approach we would predict 10 values and then use those values to forecast another 10 values.
 But with in-sample approach we forecast already known parts of time-series.
-And after forecasting first 10 values we would use real values from timeseries to forecast next 10 values.
+And after forecasting first 10 values we would use real values from time-series to forecast next 10 values.

 FEDOT uses in-sample forecasting for time-series validation. ``validation_blocks`` specifies